janwilmake/parallel-daily-insights/SPEC.md

 - 5 examples of different tasks with different configurations that look up different things online
 - daily cronjob at 3AM that can also be ran by admin using /run?key=PARALLEL_API_KEY
-- uses webhook callback to store result in kv. the new result every day overwrites the previous
+- uses webhook callback to store result in kv. the new result every day overwrites the previous.
+NB: use /v1beta appropriately. use the Web Crypto API for verification.
 - make result of each example available at /{slug}
 - list all on homepage in simple html at /
 - Uses env.PARALLEL_API_KEY

-Focus on 5 examples inspired by these: https://pastebin.contextarea.com/evCgBln.md but that likely have different results every day. first, generate a JSON for this
+Focus on 5 examples inspired by these: https://pastebin.contextarea.com/evCgBln.md but that likely have different results every day. first, generate a JSON for this.
+Ensure to use the same format of schema definition as the API requires.

 Stack: cloudflare typescript worker with static HTML with cdn.tailwindcss.com script for style http://flaredream.com/system-ts.md